Teradata/stacki-wiki/wiki/Home.md

 If you're an experiential learner and don't need/want explanations follow the [Quickstart](Quickstart).

-If you have already installed a CentOS/RHEL/some variant and don't want to rebuild that server, follow: [Frontend Installation on Preinstalled System](Frontend-Installation-On-Preinstalled-Systemd).
+If you have already installed a CentOS/RHEL/some variant and don't want to rebuild that server, follow: [Frontend Install - Existing System](Frontend-Install-Existing).

-If you don't have an installed frontend and need painfully detailed instructions, potentially HR-violating side commentary, and general ranting and railing, start with the full stackios iso and use: [Frontend Installation From ISO](Frontend-Installation-From-Iso).
+If you don't have an installed frontend and need painfully detailed instructions, potentially HR-violating side commentary, and general ranting and railing, start with the full stackios iso and use: [Frontend Install - New](Frontend-Install-New).

 If you don't actually have an internal or external DVD, use  [Frontend Installation From USB](Frontend-Installation-From-USB).

 Then install backends.
 Either continue using the [Quickstart](Quickstart) or:

-* If you control your installing network and you're lazy follow: [Backend Installation Via Discovery](Backend-Installation-Via-Discovery)
+* If you control your installing network and you're lazy, follow: [Backend Install - Discovery](Backend-Install-Discovery)
-* If you have enterprise-y needs, i.e. you have neurotic, paranoid, and/or obstreperous security or network teams who require you to map hostname/ip/mac address to limit the DHCP queries to a subnet, use: [Backend Installation Via Spreadsheet](Backend-Installation-Via-Spreadsheet)
+* If you have enterprise-y needs, i.e. you have neurotic, paranoid, and/or obstreperous security or network teams who require you to map hostname/ip/mac address to limit the DHCP queries to a specific subnet, use: [Backend Install -  Spreadsheet](Backend-Install-Spreadsheet)

 ### Customization